Custom Dictionaries Translation Services Word Databases

 Meaning: Profaning or desecrating that which is held to be sacred.

-Word History: Today's is yet another word from Latin via French, this time from sacrilegus "someone who steals sacred things", a compound based on sacer "sacred" + legere "to pick out, collect" (and, later, "count, speak").
-The meaning of the PIE root *leg-/*log- roves over a broad semantic spectrum: "pick, collect" (Latin lignum "firewood, that which is collected"), "speak, word" (lexicon), "read" (legible), and "law" (legislature).
-"Read" and "speak" are trivially related, since reading was often done aloud in the past.
-The leap from "word" to "law" is quite curious, though: was law seen as a collection of things or as The Word, as the law of God is seen?
+Word History: Today's is yet another word from Latin via French, this time from sacrilegus "someone who steals sacred things", a compound based on sacer "sacred" + legere "to pick out, collect".
+The meaning of the Proto-Indo-European root leg-/log- roved over a broad semantic spectrum: "pick, collect" (Latin lignum "firewood"—that which is collected"), "speak, word" (lexicon), "read" (legible), and "law" (legislature).
+The sense of "read" and "speak" are trivially related, since reading was often done aloud in the past.
+The leap from "word" to "law" is quite curious, though: was the law seen as a collection of things or as the word of the king?
 What do you think?

 Dr. Goodword, alphaDictionary.com